Department of Geography and Environment (GRAD)

 Adjunct Faculty

-Carlos Mena (Universidad San Francisco de Quito, Ecuador), GIS, Latin America, Population Environment, Remote Sensing, Dynamic Modeling
+Carlos Mena (Universidad San Francisco de Quito, Ecuador), GIS, Latin America, Population and Environment, Remote Sensing, Dynamic Modeling

 Diego Quiroga (Universidad San Francisco de Quito, Ecuador), Environmental Life and Sciences